KonanM/CppProperties/README.md

 There have been several discussions about [C# properties](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/properties)/[__declspec(property)](https://docs.microsoft.com/en-us/cpp/cpp/property-cpp?view=vs-2017) in C++.
 Here an example from [reddit](https://www.reddit.com/r/cpp/comments/61m9r1/what_do_you_think_about_properties_in_the_c/) and I even found an [old paper](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2004/n1615.pdf) about them.
 This library has just superficial similarities to those ideas.

-In it's most base from properties from this library are a wrapper around a value and signal (that you can connect to, to get notified of changes).
+In it's core properties from this library are a wrapper around a value and a signal.
+You can connect to them (synchronously) and get notified when they change.
 While a property itself can be useful, it actually doesn't really help you with writing extensible classes, since you would have to writer a getter / setter for each property anyways.
-That's why this library provides some utilities on top of basic properties, that make them useful for large scale applications.
+That's why this library provides some utilities on top of basic properties, that make them useful for large scale applications that work in an asynchronous fashion.

 ## Design Goals